MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-source.md

 ## When to create a data source

 For simple data import, you do not need to create a data source.
-You can simply specify a file path of a file that rxImport can read and RevoScaleR will read it using the default settings.
+You can simply specify a file path of a file that **rxImport** can read and RevoScaleR will read it using the default settings.
 However, if you need to provide additional options specific to that data source type, you should create a data source using a constructor from the previous list.

-XDF data sources are the native data file format for R Client and R Server, created through rxImport, populated with data from an external data source, and then saved to disk on an R Client or R Server machine.
+XDF data sources are the native data file format for R Client and R Server, created through **rxImport**, populated with data from an external data source, and then saved to disk on an R Client or R Server machine.
 Using an XDF data source is recommended when you need to perform repeated analysis of a single data set.
 It will almost always be faster for you to import the data into the .xdf format and run your analyses on the .xdf data source.

 ## Compute Contexts and Data Sources

 In the local compute context, all of RevoScaleR’s supported data sources are available to you.
 In a distributed context, however your choice of data sources may be severely limited.
-The most extreme case is the RxInTeradata compute context, which supports only the RxTeradata data source – this makes sense, as the computations are being performed on data inside the Teradata database.
+The most extreme case is the **RxInTeradata** compute context, which supports only the **RxTeradata** data source – this makes sense, as the computations are being performed on data inside the Teradata database.
 Please refer to the table below to see which data sources are available for each compute context (x indicates available).

 |                                |            | Compute Context |              |
 |--------------------------------|------------|-----------------|--------------|